 Just north of Kailua-Kona, Manini’owali Beach has everything you’d want from a Hawaiian beach.
 After wandering along the paved path that cuts through the lava field, you’ll arrive at a shimmering beach where the blue water glows beside the stark lava rocks.

-Known also as Kua Bay Beach, the stretch of sand delivers forgiving swell that’s made for boogie boarding and body surfing, with the lifeguard on duty overlooking proceedings.
+Known also as Kua Bay Beach, the stretch of sand delivers a forgiving swell that’s made for boogie boarding and body surfing, with the lifeguard on duty overlooking proceedings.

-Back on the soft sandy beach, you’ll have access to full facilities, including showers, restrooms, and picnic tables after cooking up a storm with the beach BBQs.
+Back on the soft sandy beach, you’ll have access to full facilities, including showers, restrooms, and picnic tables, after cooking up a storm with the beach BBQs.
 It’s also common for food trucks to set up shop back at the car parking lot.

 Richardson Beach Park